sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/known-issues.md

 uid: known-issues
 ---

-# Known issues
+# PI to OCS known issues

-The following list contains existing, known issues in PI to OCS:
+The following are known issues in PI to OCS:

-* Queries that contain a very large number of PI points (> 1 million) in the search results will generate an exception error and not be processed.
+* Query search results that contain a very large number of PI points (> 1 million) will generate an exception error and not be processed.